lifeunexpected/Scripts/README.md

 ## Build specific munki version
 More detailed information is here: https://github.com/munki/munki/wiki/Building-Munki-packages

+1: Copy Munki.Notarize.Specific.Git.Version.zsh to munki/code/tools

-1: In terminal type "cd munki" where the git repo folder is located
+2: In terminal type "cd munki" where the git repo folder is located

-2: Run "git tag" and press "Enter key" until you find the build version you want to make
+3: Run "git tag" in Terminal and press the "Enter" key until you find the build version you want to make

-3: Run "Make_munki_mpkg_from_git.sh -b Version You Want To build"

-4: Copy MunkiPythonNotarizeAndSign.zsh to munki-git/code/tools/ The munki-git folder is created in the munki root folder.

-6: Drag munki/munki-git/code/tools/MunkiPythonNotarizeAndSign.zsh script into the terminal window and run it
+4: Run "MunkiPythonNotarizeAndSign.zsh -b Version" to build the specific version you want

-8: Enter your computer Password when asked for it.
+5: Enter your user account password when asked for it.

-9: If everything goes correct a notarized packaged file will be built to munk/munki-git folder
+8: If everything goes correct a notarized packaged file will be built to munk/munki-git folder